ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## wait_for_async_insert {#wait-for-async-insert}

 Enables or disables waiting for processing of asynchronous insertion.
-If enabled, client will return `OK` only after the data is inserted.
+If enabled, server will return `OK` only after the data is inserted.
 Otherwise, it will return `OK` even if the data wasn't inserted.

 Possible values:

--   0 — Client returns `OK` even if the data is not yet inserted.
+-   0 — Server returns `OK` even if the data is not yet inserted.
--   1 — Client returns `OK` only after the data is inserted.
+-   1 — Server returns `OK` only after the data is inserted.

 Default value: `1`.